 Eligible employees at the City are provided a wide range of benefits.
-A number of the programs (such as Social Security, workers' compensation, and unemployment insurance) cover all employees in the manner prescribed by law.
+A number of the programs (such as Social Security, wWorkers' eCompensation, and uUnemployment iInsurance) cover all employees in the manner prescribed by law.

 Benefits eligibility is dependent upon employee classification.
 Details of these benefit programs can be found elsewhere in the Employee Handbook.